Seth Beer

-Seth Michael Beer (born September 18, 1996) is an American professional baseball outfielder and first baseman for the Arizona Diamondbacks of Major League Baseball (MLB).
-He played college baseball for the Clemson Tigers.
-Beer made his MLB debut in 2021.
+Seth Michael Beer (born September 18, 1996) is an American professional baseball outfielder and first baseman for the Long Island Ducks of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks.
+He played college baseball for the Clemson Tigers, and was selected by the Houston Astros in the first round of the 2018 MLB draft.

 Amateur career

 Beer attended Lambert High School in Forsyth County, Georgia.
 As a junior, he hit .560 with eight home runs and 41 runs batted in (RBIs) and as a sophomore hit .589 with 10 home runs.
 Due to his age, Beer was able to graduate from high school early and attend Clemson University to play college baseball for the Clemson Tigers.

 Beer was a starter his freshman year at Clemson in 2016.
 His first collegiate home run was a grand slam.
 Against Boston College, he hit a 10th inning walk-off home run.
 Beer was named the National Midseason Player of the Year by Perfect Game after hitting .430/.538/.935 with 13 home runs and 37 RBIs in 27 games.
 He was awarded the Dick Howser Trophy for the national college player of the year for the 2016 season, the first time the award was given to a freshman.